instructor-ai/instructor/docs/prompting/zero_shot/rar.md

         messages=[
             {
                 "role": "system",
-                "content": "You are an expert at rewriting questions to be more specific and answerable.", },
+                "content": """You excel at making questions clearer and more specific.""",
+            },
             {"role": "user", "content": f"The question is {question}"}, ],